Update: Here's the latest version of this library: Arduino Nano Library for Proteus(V3.0).

 - Developed by Arduino.cc, Arduino Nano is a small, flexible, powerful and breadboard-friendly Microcontroller board, based on ATmega328p/Atmega168.

-- In terms of functionality, it is similar to Arduino Uno but compared to it comes in small size.
+- In terms of functionality, it is similar to Arduino Uno but compared to it comes in a small size.

-- Arduino Nano module carries 14 digital I/O pins, 8 analog pins, 2 reset pins & 6 power pins.
+- The Arduino Nano module carries 14 digital I/O pins, 8 analog pins, 2 reset pins & 6 power pins.

 - The crystal oscillator frequency of this board is 16MHz and it comes with a mini USB port that is mainly used to transfer code from the computer to the module.